0xMOSTA-FU/siem-internship-phase-1/siem-internship-phase-1/writeups/Full Writeup.md

 - Configure proper memory limits in `/etc/elasticsearch/jvm.options`
 - Change the default password immediately

+# This is the link to the official documentation, so if you’re planning to work on the ELK Stack, I recommend visiting it, reading it, and understanding it well before proceeding. -------> [https://www.elastic.co/docs/deploy-manage/deploy/self-managed/install-elasticsearch-with-debian-package]

 #### Pay attention—in the upcoming images, you’ll notice that I’m also setting up Kibana because I had downloaded it beforehand.
 However, I haven’t explained it yet in this article, specifically in this part.
 We’ll talk about it in the next plan, so stay tuned.